ainfanzon/MariaDB_examples/maxscl/failover/README.md

 <ins>Start the test</ins>

-2 windows for Maxscale and 3 for MariaDB servers.
-Primary server (mdbsrv1) and 2 secondary servers (mdbsrv2, mdbsrv3).
+Create two windows for MaxScale and three for MariaDB servers.
+One primary server (mdbsrv1) and two secondary servers (mdbsrv2, mdbsrv3).<br>
-1) On the top left corner, the MaxScale server
+1) On the top left corner, the MaxScale server.
-2) To the right a window executing the __watch__ command every second to display the output of the MaxScale list servers command
+2) To the right a window executing the __watch__ command every second to display the output of the MaxScale list servers command.
 3) At the bottom we have three database servers.
 On the bottom left the master server and the other two on the right are asynchronous replicas.
 All three servers are executing the command line sql interface.

 | maxscl | watch -n 1 |